FiveGen/stripe-political-donations/README.md

 Colophon:
 ----------------

-Based on the [work by @rcravens]:https://github.com/rcravens/Stripe.com-Wordpress-Plugin, which was, itself, based on the [work by @wlrs]:https://github.com/wlrs/stripe-terminal
+Based on the [work by](https://github.com/rcravens/Stripe.com-Wordpress-Plugin) @rcravens, which was, itself, based on the [work by](https://github.com/wlrs/stripe-terminal) @wlrs.

 RevMsg Added:
 -------------------------------------------------------------------------------------------------